Kernix13/parcel-sass-setup/README.md

 For the `dev` script add the package name `parcel` and the filename for the entry point, `src/index.html` in this case.
 Change that if the location and/or filename is different.
 Use `npm run dev`.

-Use `npm run dev` to setup your dev environment, minify your code, set up a localhost at `http://localhost:1234` and create a build folder called `dist`.
+Use `npm run dev` to set up your dev environment, minify your code, set up a localhost at `http://localhost:1234` and create a build folder called `dist`.

 Use the `build` script for when you deploy to production and to minify everything - add the same as for `dev` but add the `build` keyword. `npm run build`.